barchart/alerting-service-public/README.md

 JSON-in:

 	{
-	  "user_id": "barchart-test-user"
+	    "user_id": "barchart-test-user",
+	    "alert_system": "barchart.com"
 	}

 JSON-out:

-	An array of items, same as "createAlert" JSON-out sample.
+	An array of "alert" objects belonging to the specified user.

-##Unit testing
+##Unit Testing

 Gulp and Jasmine are used.
 Execute unit tests, as follows: